Former horse jockey jailed 18 months for sex with boy, 13

 He said Aslam also tried to verify the victim's age by asking him how old he was, and the victim replied that he was 17.

-Mr Yeo also told the court that the victim had initiated the second meeting and had told Aslam that he needed money again and gave him a discount of $30 from the initial price.
+Mr Yeo also told the court that the victim initiated the second meeting and told Aslam that he needed money again, giving him a discount of $30 from the initial price.

 For engaging in a sexual act with a person under the age of 14, Aslam could have been jailed for up to 20 years and fined or caned.